 At The Forwards Centre, we see art as a vehicle for creativity and individual expression.
 We believe that it is important to the development of pupils’ well-being, appreciation of the world and understanding and empathy of others.

 We aim to give all children the confidence to express themselves through a range of chosen mediums.
 Our curriculum provides children with an opportunity to experience different art forms: drawing, painting and 3D designs, and pupils are encouraged to experiment with a range of different materials and techniques.
-Opportunities to practise art techniques when using colour, pattern, texture, line, shape, form and space are embedded across the Art curriculum through the use of individual sketchbooks.

 We aim to equip children with the skills required to have an understanding of the language of art in order to enable them look at an image or a piece of art and to have an understanding of it, not just react to it; to describe what they see in detail and to provide evidence for their observations.

-Forwards Centre Art Intent
+Forwards Centre Curriculum Art

 Music Rationale